NishitPatel2508/LandingPage/README.md

 # LandingPage
 This Template Made With HTML,CSS,JS and Bootstrap 5.
-This is not fully responsive.
+<br> This is not fully responsive.